 The FCDO still advises British nationals against all but essential international travel to all countries not included on the travel corridors list.
 Please visit the FCDO website to check the latest advice from wherever you are in the world.
 If you need to change your flight to return from one of these destinations, start by contacting your airline straight away.

 First of all, call the airline, hotel or online travel agent you booked with.
 Not sure which company you used?
 You’ll see their name on your bank or credit card statement as well as the email you received from them to confirm the booking.
 You’ll find more details, including contact information, on our help page.

 Call the airline or online travel agent.
 With so many travel plans changed, it may take longer than usual to speak to someone who can help but keep trying.
 If the airline or online travel agent tells you that a refund isn’t available or they’ve stopped trading, it might be worth getting in touch with your credit card company if that’s how you booked.
 If you have travel insurance, get in touch with your provider as well.

-It all depends on your policy.
+It depends on your policy.
 Check their website or give them a call to find out more.

-This page was last updated on 7 April 2020.
+This page was last updated on 27 October 2020.
 To our knowledge, the information on this page was correct at the time of publication.
 However, given the nature of the COVID-19 crisis, information will vary by location and change at short notice and over time.
 We will do our best to keep this page up-to-date, however this cannot be guaranteed.